terrylp/terrypalo.github.io/essays/drf-experience.md

 ## Introduction
 As discussed last week in my previous writing, I'm assigned a project currently where I have to create a REST API for a Django application that I have made previously.

 This project is interesting because I'm adding a REST API to an already full stack Django Application.
 From what I've noticed, its usually one or the other.
-Theres either a full stack Django application or just a REST API built by Django Rest Framework.
+There’s either a full stack Django application or just a REST API built by Django Rest Framework.

 <img class="ui right spaced image" src="http://www.django-rest-framework.org/img/logo.png">

 ## My Experience So Far
 Currently, the project is going pretty well.
-I've had to restructure the project slightly so I dont repeat myself.
+I've had to restructure the project slightly so I don’t repeat myself.
 One of the main things I've had to restructure was the way services are handled in the application.

 ### Restructuring
-In the original full stack project I had a file structure such as:
+In the original full stack project, I had a file structure such as:

 ```
 Django_project